braziljs/eloquente-javascript/05_higher_order.md

 {{index [array, methods], [array, iteration], "forEach method"}}

-There is a built-in array method, `forEach` that provides something like a `for`/`of` loop as a higher-order function.
+There is a built-in array method, `forEach`, that provides something like a `for`/`of` loop as a higher-order function.

 ```